Learn from A Rationalist: Distilling Intermediate Interpretable Rationales: Results

 \paragraph{CIFAR 100} Compared to the results in CIFAR 10 which imposes the same 15\% rationale constraint, the overall predictive performance of the ViT RE models degenerates more from CLS to RE.
 It suggests that, when a RE model is expected to learn a more fine-grained or difficult task (e.g., with 20-class classification in CIFAR 100), a relatively low rationale ratio could be limiting.
 The ViT Small student achieves a predictive accuracy of 0.845@REKD, compared to 0.779@RE; ViT Tiny has also been significantly improved in accuracy (0.777@REKD vs. 0.645@RE).
 Note that the particular ViT Base run (with seed=2031) used as the teacher has an accuracy of 0.848@RE.
 With the guidance from this particular ViT Base teacher, the average of the ViT Small students even outperforms the average of the ViT Base models (i.e., 0.845 vs. 0.830).
 Other CIFAR 100 results are reported in Table \ref{tab:vit_cifar100}.

 \paragraph{IMDB} With the constraint of 10\% rationale ratio, the BERT models only experience a very slight degeneration in accuracy between CLS and RE: 0.002 for BERT Base, 0.008 for BERT Small and 0.014 for BERT Mini.
 It suggests that the classification on the IMDB dataset does not require a large number of features for making accurate predictions.
 Overall, REKD improves BERT Small from 0.881@RE to 0.906 and BERT Mini from 0.863@RE to 0.892.
 It should be noted that the REKD results are even higher than the student models' CLS results: 0.906 vs. 0.889@CLS for BERT Small and 0.892 vs. 0.877@CLS for BERT Mini.
+It suggests that the teacher model might deliver rationales with strong predictive patterns that are not acquired by the black box student CLS models.
 The detailed results are in Table \ref{tab:bert_imdb}.

-\paragraph{Sanity Check: KD without RE} Given a teacher RE model, can we simply turn the RE learning of student into a pure supervised learning problem?
-It could also help to break the ``chicken and egg" dilemma.
-By setting $\alpha=0$ in REKD loss function of Equation \eqref{eq:rekd_loss}, REKD becomes a completely supervised learning task.
-That is the generator and the predictor are trained independently with their separate supervision signals from the teacher.
-However, experiments show that it is generally not as good as using other choices of $\alpha$ of REKD (see Table \ref{tab:alpha_tuning_vit_10} and \ref{tab:alpha_tuning_vit_100}).
-It indicates that a student's own exploration is also beneficial.
+\paragraph{Ablation studies} To better understand each component of REKD, we have conducted ablation studies to answer the following questions: (1) What happens if we perform pure supervised learning, i.e., KD without RE?
+(2) Does the performance gain come from more stable optimization of supervised learning or the teacher knowledge with predictively powerful rationales?
+(3) Which component of the knowledge distillation is more important, rationale or prediction distillation?
+See Appendix \ref{app:ablation} for details.